simeononsecurity/simeononsecurity.ch/content/til/2021-02-17/index.md

 # Today I learned / Read About...
 **What SimeonOnSecurity learned about and found interesting today**

+SimeonOnSecurity has updated a page on his website and learned about a few resources that he finds interesting.
+The updated page is the writeup for the Invite Challenge on HackTheBox.
+This page provides an in-depth analysis of the process of solving the challenge on both Windows and Linux systems.

+In addition to the updated page, SimeonOnSecurity also discovered some useful learning resources.
+One of these resources is a blog post by Cameron Nokes that focuses on working with JSON in bash using the jq tool.
+The jq tool is a command-line utility that makes it easy to parse, filter, and manipulate JSON data.

+Another two resources are related to the conversion of JSON data in PowerShell.
+The Microsoft documentation provides information on the ConvertFrom-Json and ConvertTo-Json cmdlets.
+These cmdlets make it possible to convert JSON data into and from PowerShell objects, allowing for easier manipulation and analysis of the data.

 ## Updated Pages:
 - [HackTheBox - Invite Challenge (Windows/Linux)](https://simeononsecurity.com/writeups/hackthebox-invite-challenge/)